 - Sentencing: If the charges are true, the judge will sentence the minor accordingly.

-- Post-sentencing: The minor may be required to appear before the court to track progress.
+- Post-sentencing: The court may require the minor to appear before the court to track progress.

 Common Juvenile Offenses – Contact a Juvenile Criminal Defense Lawyer